nogicoder/farcry/README.md

  ('53:19', 'cyap', 'papazark', 'AG36')]
 ```

-_Note: we suggest you use the function [`findall`](https://docs.python.org/3/library/re.html#re.findall) of the Python module [re](https://docs.python.org/3/library/re.htm) that provides regular expression matching operations similar to those found in Perl._
+_Note: We suggest you use the function [`findall`](https://docs.python.org/3/library/re.html#re.findall) of the Python module [re](https://docs.python.org/3/library/re.htm) that provides regular expression matching operations similar to those found in Perl._

 # Waypoint 6: Include Time Zone To Frag Timestamps

 The logged time of a frag is actually truncated.
-Its format `MM:SS` corresponds to the minute and second of the hour the Far Cry engine started logging at.
-The complete time of a frag corresponds to time the Far Cry engine started at where hours and minutes are replaced with the logged minutes and seconds `MM:SS` of this frag.
+Its format `MM:SS` corresponds to the minute and second of the hour in which the Far Cry engine started logging.
+The complete time of a frag corresponds to the time the Far Cry engine started at, where hours and minutes are replaced with the logged minutes and seconds `MM:SS` of this frag.

 For instance, if the Far Cry engine started at `November 09, 2018 12:22:07`, the exact time of the frag log "`<26:32> <Lua> papazark killed lamonthe with AG36`" is `November 09, 2018 12:`**`26:32`**.

-Rewrite the function `parse_frags` so that the time of each frag returned is a `datetime.datetime` object with time zone.
+Rewrite the function `parse_frags` so that the time of each frag returned is a `datetime.datetime` object with a time zone.
 For example:

 ```python
 >>> log_data = read_log_file('./logs/log00.txt')